Perfect Crime (album)

 Perfect Crime is the second studio album by Japanese recording artist Mai Kuraki.
 It was released on July 4, 2001, by Giza Studio.

-In Japan, the album debuted at number one on the Oricon chart, selling 800,210 copies in its first week and has been certified 4× Platinum by RIAJ after shipping over a 1.6 million copies.
+In Japan, the album debuted at number one on the Oricon chart, selling 800,210 copies in its first week and has been certified 4× Platinum by RIAJ after shipping over 1.6 million copies.
 As of February 2018, the album has sold over 1,319,970 copies in Japan.

 The album's lead single, "Reach for the Sky" was released on November 8, 2000.
 The song debuted at number three on the Oricon chart, and went platinum for selling over 250,000 physical sales in Japan.
-The follow up double A-side single, "Tsumetai Umi/Start in My Life" also performed successfully on the chart, peaking at number two.
+The follow-up double A-side single, "Tsumetai Umi/Start in My Life" also performed successfully on the chart, peaking at number two.
 The third single from the album, "Stand Up" has sold over 476,000 physical copies and became her fourth best selling single.
 Also, the song became the thirty-second best selling song of 2001 in Japan.
-The fourth single from the album, "Always" was used as the twelfth ending theme to the Case Closed anime and the theme song to Countdown to Heaven, the fifth film in the series.
+The fourth single from the album, "Always" was used as the twelfth ending theme to the anime series, Case Closed and the theme song to Countdown to Heaven, the fifth film in the series.

 Background

-Kuraki stated that despite being completely absorbed in the production of her first album, Delicious Way, when compared to Perfect Crime, the latter felt like it had been created with more diligence and character that listening to it was similar to watching a film.
+Kuraki stated that despite being completely absorbed in the production of her first album, Delicious Way, when compared to Perfect Crime, the latter felt like it had been created with so much diligence and character that listening to it was similar to watching a film.